sillycowvalley/TTLSim/Documentation/6502/Minimal-181-65C02_CPU.md

 ### Stage 12 — the 4th ROM and temp (+1 logic, +1 ROM → 34)
-**Add:** 4th 28C256 into its waiting socket (the extension control bits go live — BUS grows to 3 bits, DST to 5, plus the interrupt-machinery lines for stage 16) · temp ('574: loads like any DST, drives the data bus as a new BUS source).
+**Add:** 4th 28C256 into its waiting socket (the extension control bits go live — BUS grows to 3 bits, DST to 5, plus the interrupt-machinery lines for stage 16) · temp ('574: loads like any DST, drives the **A-side mini-bus as its eighth driver** — ASIDE's last spare code, making the field exactly full.
+Everything temp delivers elsewhere travels as an ALU pass through F).
 **New (143):** LDA/STA (zp), ORA/AND/EOR/ADC/CMP/SBC (zp), JMP (abs),
 JMP (abs,X) — pointer indirection, the 6502's defining idiom.
 A and X remain architecturally untouched mid-instruction; temp does all the parking (see